Symmetry in Neural Network Parameter Spaces: Challenges and Future Directions

 \subsection{Applications}

 \paragraph{Optimization on loss level sets.} One practical use of symmetry is to facilitate movement along loss level sets in the parameter space.
-Points on a fiber of the realization map can have very different neighborhoods \citep{grigsby2022functional}.
+Points on a fiber of the realization map can have very different neighborhoods \citep{grigsby2025functional}.
 In other words, points on the same level set can be different.
-Symmetry provides a way for us to move on the level sets.
-An early work that illustrates the usefulness of this property is teleportation \citep{armenta2023neural}, which searches on the loss level set for points that are easy to optimize from.
-However, existing empirical studies are limited to simple image classification tasks.
-Applying teleportation on larger models and more complex tasks will amplify the impact of incorporating symmetry in optimization.
-New techniques such as learning the teleportation destination \citep{zhao2023improving,zamir2025improving} might help reduce the cost of teleportation in larger scale applications.
+Early work illustrates the usefulness of this property in optimization \citep{armenta2023neural}.
+Despite initial promise, these methods have not been wide adapted, possibly due to a lack of large-scale benchmark study and an easy to use implementation, as well as the mathematical background required to adapt these algorithms to new architectures.
+New implementation techniques \citep{mishkin2023level,wu2025teleportation} and learning the teleportation destination \citep{zhao2023improving,zamir2025improving} might help reduce the cost of teleportation in larger scale applications.

 Besides scaling up teleportation, another promising direction is to explore level sets via symmetry transformation in diverse domains.
 When some parts of the minima are better than others, one can use symmetry to explore the minima to find the better models.
 One example is continual learning, where one optimize in the minimum manifold \citep{farajtabar2020orthogonal} and could be a method for fine-tuning pre-trained models.
 Another example is model alignment, where symmetry is used to move models closer in the parameter space to improve model fusion \citep{ainsworth2022git,zhang2025beyond}.
+Recent work also demonstrates that parameter space symmetries can be leveraged to align sparse subnetworks across different random initializations, enabling effective sparse training from scratch \citep{adnan2025sparse}.
 Moreover, some minima may produce lower error during quantization than others \citep{meller2019same,nagel2019data,laird2025data}.
 Given a known symmetry and a point on minimum, we can search for these better points on an orbit.

 \paragraph{Reducing search space in sampling.} Symmetry can be exploited beyond standard gradient-based training, for instance in Bayesian methods and sampling-based optimization \citep{wiese2023towards}.
 The parameter space explored by sampling algorithms (such as MCMC for neural network weights) may also contain redundancies coming from symmetry, though this aspect remains less studied.
 Factoring out symmetries in such scenarios could reduce the effective search space and improve sampling efficiency.
 For example, if parameters related by a continuous symmetry produce the same likelihood, one could constrain the sampler to move only in the reduced space of unique configurations, thereby eliminating needless exploration of equivalent states.
 This idea can also be used as a diagnostic: known symmetries provide a consistency check for the quality of sampling (the sampler should visit all members of a symmetry orbit with equal probability).
 Discrete symmetry has been explored in depth \citep{wiese2023towards,laurent2024symmetry,xiao2023compact}, but factoring out continuous symmetry might be more appealing, since it reduces the dimension, instead of just volume, of the posterior space.